Pinterest Tips & Strategies

 • Add a Bold Text Overlay: Don't assume people will read your small pin description.
 Add a text overlay directly onto your image that serves as a headline.
 Use a clear, easy-to-read font, and make your headline enticing.
 "5 Must-Know Budgeting Tips" is much more compelling than just a picture of a piggy bank.

 • Brand Your Pins Subtly: Add your website URL or a small logo at the bottom of your pin.
 This helps with brand recognition and can discourage content theft.
+Learn more about how to create engaging content for Pinterest.

 Video Pins: Your Not-So-Secret Weapon